 6lb quick firing gun during the action, which seems most unusual for an ASC

 driver.
 He also reports that two infantrymen were bought back in the tank –one

 of whom was shot in the jaw.
 Leonard was injured during the actions on the Ancre which took place in September to

-November 1916, although we do not know in which action.
+November 1916.
 His medal index card confirms he stayed with

-the ASC, rather than transfer to the MGC as did some of the drivers.
-Afrer the warm he settled in Coventry and was employed as a test driver.
+the ASC.
+Afrer the war he settled in Coventry and was employed as a test driver.
 He moved to India in 1940, where he died in Calcutta the following year.
 Family information provided by his grandson Mark Viner.

 Tasked to support of the attack by the Guards Div on Ginchy, then move towards Morval.
 Left start point on time, crossed German Front Line then supported attack by Leicesters on Morval and then withdrew as his bearings were starting to seize due to lack of lubrication.
 Returned to Guillement Station and collocated with Cole and Tull – sent pigeon message to HQ for Wenger’s assistance.